A Far Off Place

-A Far Off Place (aka Far Off Place and Kalahari) is a 1993 American adventure drama film based on Laurens van der Post's works A Far Off Place (1974) and its prequel, A Story Like the Wind (1972).
-It stars Reese Witherspoon, Ethan Randall, Jack Thompson and Maximilian Schell.
-The plot concerns three young teenagers who must cross the Kalahari Desert to safety when their parents are murdered by a poacher.
+A Far Off Place (aka Far Off Place and Kalahari) is a 1993 American adventure drama film directed by Mikael Salomon (in his directorial debut), and based on Laurens van der Post's works: A Story Like the Wind (1972) and A Far Off Place (1974).
+The film stars Reese Witherspoon, Ethan Randall, Jack Thompson, and Maximilian Schell.
+It follows three young teenagers crossing the Kalahari Desert after their parents are killed by a poacher.

 A Far Off Place was filmed in Namibia and Zimbabwe from May to September 1992.

 Plot

-Against his wishes, spoiled New York City teen Harry Winslow accompanies his father to Africa's Kalahari Desert to spend time with family acquaintances Paul and Elizabeth Parker.
-He clashes with the Parkers’ spirited 14-year-old daughter Nonnie, who wants to follow in her dad's footsteps as a wildlife commissioner fighting Africa's elephant poachers.
+Spirited Nonnie Parker wants to follow in her parents' footsteps as a wildlife commissioner fighting Africa's elephant poachers.
+Against his wishes, spoiled New York City teen Harry Winslow accompanies his father to the Kalahari Desert to spend time with family acquaintances Elizabeth and Paul, parents of Nonnie.
+The two clash.

 That night, Nonnie and the family dog, Hintza, sneak out of the house to meet her bushman friend, Xhabbo.
 Harry follows them to a cave, where they spend the night helping Xhabbo recover his strength after he is attacked by a leopard.

 At dawn, Nonnie returns to the house to discover that her parents and Harry's father have been murdered for investigating the export of ivory, a poaching operation secretly run by Paul Parker's associate, John Ricketts.
 Nonnie hides from the poachers but Ricketts realizes Nonnie and Harry are missing.

-Nonnie manages to grab explosives and attaches them to the bottom of the poachers' truck, killing several of Ricketts’ men.
-She flees to the cave and Xhabbo advises them to “follow the wind” by heading west across the Kalahari Desert.
+Nonnie manages to grab explosives and attach them to the bottom of the poachers' truck, killing several of Ricketts's men.
+She flees to the cave and Xhabbo advises them to "follow the wind" by heading west across the Kalahari Desert.
 On the edge of the desert, Xhabbo communicates with a herd of elephants and convinces them to cover their tracks by following behind.
 Harry is furious to learn they have 2,000 kilometers to travel before reaching the seaport of Karlstown, but Nonnie remains optimistic.

 Meanwhile, the Parkers’ close friend, Colonel Mopani Theron, learns of the attack.
-Unaware of Ricketts' involvement, he orders Ricketts to lead an aerial search party to find the missing children.
+Unaware of Ricketts's involvement, he orders Ricketts to lead an aerial search party to find the missing children.
 Harry attempts to flag down an approaching plane, thinking they are being rescued, but Nonnie warns they could be poachers and says they should hide.